jellyfin/jellyfin-plugin-webhook/README.md

     - if the value of the parameter is not null or empty
 - link_to
     - wrap the $url and $text in an `<a>` tag
+- url_encode
+    - encode the given text to url-encoded format (useful for including text with spaces in urls)

 #### Variables: